A new estimator for LARCH processes: Numerical experiments

-A priori choice of $h$ or data-driven $\widehat h$ is not an easy task, even if Truquet in \cite{truquet_2014} have given some indications.
-Hence, we will make appear the results obtained for $2$ different values of $h$ that provide the best performances.
-In case of the considered long memory LARCH$(\infty)$ process, \cite{Beran} proposed a modified version of $\widehat \theta_{QML}(h)$ and we will use its results. \item Following \cite{FZ10}, the weighted least square estimator defined by:
+The a priori choice of $h$ or data-driven $\widehat h$ is not a straightforward task, although Truquet has provided some guidance in Truquet (2014).
+Therefore, we will present the results obtained for $2$ different values of $h$ that give the best performances.
+In the case of the considered LARCH$(\infty)$ process with long memory, Beran and Sch\"utzner (2009) proposed a modified version of $\widehat \theta_{QML}(h)$ and we will use their results. \item Following Francq and Zako\"ian (2010), the second is the weighted least squares estimator defined by:

-where the weights $(\tau_t)$ are obtained for LARCH$(p)$ or GLARCH$(p,q)$ using an empirical rule proposed in \cite{Ling}: